sonic sculpture / performance

-Four before and after five is a performative and sculptural work rooted in the artistic investigation of a place (Satellite Island in South Ukraine) and a process (the early Space Program of the Soviet Union).
-Considering questions of memory loss and contemporary territorial agencies in South Ukraine the work is activated by ILYICH, a semi-fictional space traveler of an ambiguous origin.
+Four Before and After Five is a performative and sculptural work drawing on the complex interrelationship between my birthplace - Satellite Island, in South Ukraine - and the early Space Program of the Soviet Union.
+Considering questions of collective memory loss and military conflicts in the East and the South of the country the work is activated by ILYICH, a musician and a semi-fictional space traveler of an ambiguous origin.

-Embracing facts and fiction Four before and after five suggests a series of trajectories for inner and outer space explorations and is driven by the notion of concrete listening as manifested through sound, music and narrative.
+Suggesting a series of useful trajectories for inner and outer space explorations, Four before and after five, is driven by the notion of concrete listening as manifested through sound, music and narrative.